dfds/cag/guidelines/engineering/ENGINEERING.md

 13. With the exception of 0 and 1, never hard-code a numeric value; always declare a constant instead.
 14. Whenever possible place string resources in .resx files.

-Furthermore we encourage the use of .editorconfig and maintain a DFDS specific configuration file [here](TODO).
+Furthermore we encourage the use of .editorconfig and encourage people to use the .NET Compiler Platforms configuration file which can be found [here](https://github.com/dotnet/roslyn/blob/master/.editorconfig).

 ### Usage of the var keyword